PlayEveryWare/eos_plugin_for_unity/readme.md

   <summary><b>Steps to run a sample from a build</b></summary>

 1. In the Unity editor menu bar, open ```File->Build Settings```

+    > :heavy_exclamation_mark: If you have non-sample scenes, drag a sample scene to be the 0th scene in Build Settings before you build.

 2. Choose your desired platform, and settings, hitting ```Build``` as you normally would.

 3. Run your build.

-> ❗ A Windows build, is started by running the ```EOSBootstrapper``` application in the resulting build, and not the game application itself. it is for this and similar reasons that the ```Build And Run``` button may not always function as it usually would.
+    > :heavy_exclamation_mark: A Windows build, is started by running the ```EOSBootstrapper``` application in the resulting build, and not the game application itself. it is for this and similar reasons that the ```Build And Run``` button may not always function as it usually would.

 4. Login with a selected authentication type, ```Account Portal``` is recommended for the first time.